open-feature/ruby-sdk-contrib/providers/openfeature-flagd-provider/README.md

-# OpenFeature FlagD Provider for Ruby
+# OpenFeature Flagd Provider for Ruby

-This is the Ruby [provider](https://openfeature.dev/docs/specification/sections/providers) implementation of the [FlagD](https://github.com/open-feature/flagd)
+This is the Ruby [provider](https://openfeature.dev/docs/specification/sections/providers) implementation of the [Flagd](https://flagd.dev/)

 ## Installation